Best picksSource-synthesized guidance

 Best Overall Coffee Grinder – Espresso to Pour-Over

-• -Ground coffee retention in the chute is 0.5–1g per grind — noticeable for single-dosing purists (tapping the chute clears most of it)
+Some ground coffee remains in the chute between grinds — noticeable for single-dosing purists, though tapping the chute clears most of it

 Baratza Encore ESP